simonwardle/Obsidian/Obsidian Vault/Programming/Git & GitHub/Git & Github.md

-git add .   - This adds any new files into the local repository. git commit -m "Added git instructions"    - This commits all your files locally with a message git push  - This pushes your changes up to Github. git pull  - This pull down from Github any new changes into your local repository.
+git add .   - This adds any new files into the local repository. git commit -m "Added git instructions"    - This commits all your files locally with a message git push  - This pushes your changes up to Github. git pull  - This pulls down from Github any new changes into your local repository.

 A better option to git pull is
 	git pull --rebase